-Parking and traffic fines are supposed to be a deterrent used to maintain safe streets, but they are being used by cities in California and elsewhere (e.g. Seattle) as a source of revenue.
+Parking and traffic fines are supposed to be a deterrent used to maintain safe streets, but they are being used by cities in California and elsewhere (e.g. Seattle, Chicago) as a source of revenue.
 Since the recession of 2008, parking and traffic fees, including those collected from electronic stop light cameras, have become an essential part of city budgets.

 Here’s some numbers.

-The city of San Francisco, facing a $408 million deficit, collected nearly $150 million dollars in traffic and parking tickets.
+The city of San Francisco, facing a $408 million deficit, collected nearly $150 million dollars in traffic and parking tickets in 2011.
 Parking in a street cleaning zone costs $58.
 Running a red light camera violation costs $436.
 Park in a bus lane or handicapped space? $976(!!).
 That’s nearly 40% of a deficit made up, not from taxing the absurdly wealthy CEOs commuting down to Silicon Valley, but from nickel and diming the average citizens trying to go about their lives.

 In Los Angeles, it’s even worse.
 Parking fees have increased six times in the past seven years.
 One such increase includes an extra $100 “release fee” for towed cars.
 With no feasible rationale for the “release fee,” the sole excuse is purely to boost city revenue.
 Parking in a street cleaning spot costs $73, almost $20 more than San Francisco.
 Parking in a bus zone costs $293.
 In 2011-12, facing a deficit of nearly $250 Million, Los Angeles will raked in $153 million from 2.65 million tickets.
-Over 50% of the deficit was solved by fucking over you and me as we move about the city.
+Over 50% of the deficit was solved by citing you and me as we move about the city.

 It’s not just public enforcement that’s a problem.
 Taking their cue from public overenforcement, private entities have become equally unfair, breaking their parking fees up into 15 minute chunks that cost upwards of $3.
 In a truly sad case, the below picture is from Cedars Sinai HOSPITAL, where 99% of the visitors have no choice but to park.
 Compare this to the free parking down the street at The Grove or the Beverly Center.
-Interesting that garages charge oppressive rates when their patrons have no choice but to pay, but if you’re coming in as a money-spending consumer, parking is free and easy.
+Garages charge oppressive rates when their patrons have no choice but to pay, but if you’re coming in as a money-spending consumer, parking is free and easy.

-Elected city officials are, of course, utterly silent on the issue, because they survive off the blood they suck out of our pockets.
+Elected city officials are, of course, utterly silent on the issue, because they survive off the money they suck out of our pockets.
 There’s one guy, Phil Ting, in San Francisco, who’s running on a platform of parking reform: http://blog.sfgate.com/cityinsider/2011/01/21/phil-ting-hey-hey-ho-ho-parking-tickets-have-got-to-go/.
 Everyone else ignores it.

 Here’s a few websites you can visit to maybe do something.